alanng10/Icon/Docue/a.md

 Icon has most general and most level format.

-Icon can be ultimate icon.
+Icon can be park icon.

-Icon has ultimate marry baseline.
+Icon has park marry baseline.